cucapra/diospyros/evaluation/README.md

 ### Option 1: VirtualBox
 If you use the provided VirtualBox virtual machine, it has all dependencies pre-installed.

-1. Download [VirtualBox][] and follow the instructions, then login with:
+1. Using [VirtualBox][], open the provided OVA file and follow the instructions to import and start the VM.
+Then log in with:

 ```
 password: asplos
 ```
-2. Right-click the Deskop and select "Open in Terminal".
+2. Right-click the Desktop and select "Open in Terminal".
 3. Go to the project directory:
 ```
 cd diospyros